CIS565-Fall-2014/Project3-Pathtracer/README.md

 I add bounding box to the obj object to accelerate the ray intersect part.

-- Compare to a CPU version: None
+- Compare to a CPU version: NULL

 - Further optimized:

 If the objs are complex, I still need long time to render each frame even I add BB for them.
 So, I think maybe I should use more accelerate methods like kd-tree to make the render faster.

 ####3.Motion blur
 - Reference: http://www.cs.cmu.edu/afs/cs/academic/class/15462-s09/www/lec/13/lec13.pdf